 There is no industry more competitive than the auto industry and in most markets dealers are racing to the bottom when it comes to price.
 The challenge you face is that you can only go so low – and most dealers are already there.

-There is no strategic advantage of having the second lowest price in a commoditized market, because most consumers choose to buy where they get the best deal.
+There is no strategic advantage to having the second-lowest price in a commoditized market because most consumers choose to buy where they get the best deal.

-This challenge is compounded when many manufacturers, in order to protect their brand, place tight restrictions on how low you can advertise price.
+This challenge is compounded when many manufacturers, in order to protect their brand, place tight restrictions on how low you can advertise prices.

 The Internet is flooding your market with many of the same vehicles and making it easy for consumers to know exactly what they can and should buy your vehicles for.